CrayLabs/SmartSim/doc/model.rst

 .. note::
     Post-attachment overwrites the existing list of entity files.

-To attach a file to a model for use within the simulation, provide one of the following values to the helper function:
+To attach a file to a model used within the simulation, provide one of the following values to the helper function:

-* `to_copy` (list, optional): Files that are copied into the path of the entity.
+* `to_copy` (t.Optional[t.List[str]] = None): Files that are copied into the path of the entity.
-* `to_symlink` (list, optional): Files that are symlinked into the path of the entity.
+* `to_symlink` (t.Optional[t.List[str]] = None): Files that are symlinked into the path of the entity.

-To attach a file to the Model and read the contents for use within the simulation, pass the following value to the helper function:
+To specify a template file to the Model to store a dynamic set of `params` values at runtime, pass the following value to the helper function:

-* `to_configure` (list, optional): Designed for text-based model input files, "to_configure" is exclusive to models.
-These files contain parameters for the model, with customizable tags corresponding to values users intend to modify.
-The default tag is a semicolon (e.g., THERMO = ;10;).
+* `to_configure` (t.Optional[t.List[str]] = None): Designed for text-based model input files,
+  "to_configure" is exclusive to models.
+At runtime, these files are passed `params` used within the model, to replace customizable tags corresponding to values users intend to modify.
+The default tag is a semicolon (e.g., THERMO = ;THERMO;).

 In the `Example` subsection, we provide an example illustrating using the value `to_configure` within ``attach_generator_files()``.